kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 It should also be noted that the use of a header field carrying a textual value makes the prioritization scheme extensible; see the discussion below.

-## Why are there Only Three Levels of Urgency?
+## Why do Urgencies Have Meanings?

 One of the aims of this specification is to define a mechanism for merging client- and server-provided hints for prioritizing the responses.
 For that to work, each urgency level needs to have a well-defined meaning.
-As an example, a server can assign the highest precedence among the non-blocking responses to an HTTP response carrying an icon, because the meaning of "non-blocking" is shared among the endpoints.
+As an example, a server can assign the highest precedence among the non-blocking responses to an HTTP response carrying an icon, because the meaning of `urgency=1` is shared among the endpoints.

-This specification restricts itself to defining just three levels of urgency, in order to provide sufficient granularity for prioritizing responses for ordinary web browsing, at minimal complexity.
+This specification restricts itself to defining a minimum set of urgency levels in order to provide sufficient granularity for prioritizing responses for ordinary web browsing, at minimal complexity.

 However, that does not mean that the prioritization scheme would forever be stuck to the three levels.
 The design provides extensibility.
-If deemed necessary, it would be possible to divide any of the three urgency levels into sub-levels by defining a new parameter.
-As an example, a server could assign an `importance` parameter to the priority of each image that it provides, so that an intermediary could prioritize certain images above others.
+If deemed necessary, it would be possible to subdivide any of the three urgency levels that are currently defined.
 Or, a graphical user-agent could send a `visible` parameter to indicate if the resource being requested is within the viewport.

 A server can combine the hints provided in the Priority header field with other information in order to improve the prioritization of responses.
 For example, a